CP-Violation in the 3-Higgs Doublet Model: CP-Asymmetries from Charged Higgs Bosons and Electric Dipole Moments: Charged Higgs Theoretical and Experimental Constraints

 \subsection{Perturbativity Constraints}

-The allowed values of $\tan\beta$ and $\tan\gamma$ can be constrained by making the Yukawa couplings in Eq.~(\ref{YukLag}) sufficiently perturbative.
-We accept the 2HDM approach in Ref.~\cite{Barger1990}.
-It required the decay width of the charged Higgs boson $\Gamma_{H^+}$ into $t \bar b$ computed above a certain kinematic threshold which is to be no larger than half of the mass of charged Higgs ($M_{H^+}/2$).
-For example, the lower bound of $\tan\beta$ will come from a constraint in the Type-I 2HDM~\cite{Barger1990}:
+For $\tan\beta$ and $\tan\gamma$, the constraints come from requiring perturbative Yukawa couplings.
+In here, we follow the approach used for the 2HDM in Ref.~\cite{Barger1990}, in where the condition is that $H^{+} \to t \bar{b}$ computed above the kinematic threshold has to be smaller than half of the mass of charged Higgs ($M_{H^+}/2$).
+For example, the lower bound of $\tan\beta$ will come from a Type-I 2HDM constraint~\cite{Barger1990}:

-where we have used $m_t = 173$~GeV.
-In the type-II 2HDM, a similar approach to find an upper bound on $\tan\beta$ can also be used, where the bottom quark Yukawa dominates at large value of the $\tan\beta$, and we have:
+with $m_t = 173$~GeV.
+In the type-II 2HDM, an upper bound on $\tan\beta$ can also be found when the bottom quark Yukawa dominates at large value of the $\tan\beta$, and we have:

-where we used $m_b \approx 4$~GeV (using the running bottom quark mass at the weak scale would yield an even higher upper bound on $\tan\beta$).
-These bounds are generally loose compared to the ranges of $\tan\beta$ usually adopted in collider searches.
-Nevertheless, we will adapt them into the 3HDM.
-However, the presence of two charged Higgs bosons in the 3HDM makes a direct adaptation of the above analysis rather opaque.
-Instead, we interpret the constraints as upper bounds on the Yukawa couplings themselves, so that, these bounds on $\tan\beta$ are equivalent to imposing $\mathcal{G}_t \lesssim 3.07$ and $\mathcal{G}_b \lesssim 2.90$ which are 2HDM equivalent of Eq.~(\ref{YukLag}).
+with $m_b \approx 4$~GeV since an even higher upper bound on $\tan\beta$ would be produced using the running bottom quark mass.
+We translate these bounds into the 3HDM, although they are much loser than the collider constraints.
+However, having two charged Higgs bosons in 3HDM makes the direct adaptability of the above analysis quite vague.
+Instead, we interpret the constraints to bind the Yukawa couplings themselves, in the sense that the previous constraints are equivalent in the 2HDM to $\mathcal{G}_t \lesssim 3.07$ and $\mathcal{G}_b \lesssim 2.90$ in Eq.~(\ref{YukLag}).